 In multi-cat households ensure that you have one litter tray per cat plus an extra one in a different location in the house.

 Fuss & attention

 The day can be a very long and boring one for an indoor cat.
 Although cats are self-sufficient creatures they still need companionship.
-It is essential that you set aside time to bond with your cat, allowing him to sit with you, petting, grooming and generally making a fuss of him.
+Set aside time to bond with your cat, allowing him to sit with you, petting, grooming, and generally making a fuss of him.
 It’s also a good way for you to unwind after a hard day!

 Two is company

 Most feline behaviourists agree that indoor cats are less likely to suffer from boredom and separation anxiety if they have the companionship of a second cat.
 Sharing the house with another living creature, while you’re away, helps break the loneliness and monotony of an indoor-only life.
 While it is true that not all cats will warm to the idea of having a friend, when properly introduced, cats will usually tolerate each other.
 If they became playmates, there is the added benefit of exercise and mental stimulation.